jurakovic/TimestampCopy/README.md

 ### Disclaimer

 This script is provided **as-is**, without any warranties or guarantees of fitness for a particular purpose.
-It was created solely for educational and experimental use, and I do **not** intend to actively support or maintain it.
 While it should work reliably in most cases, use it at your own risk.

+### Old Versions

+- [v1.0.0](https://github.com/jurakovic/timestamp-copy/releases/tag/v.1.0.0) - Initial script written in Bash.
+It was created solely for educational and experimental use.

 ---